Generic name: urokinase [ URE-oh-KYE-nase ]

 Since this medication is given by a healthcare professional in a medical setting, an overdose is unlikely to occur.

-Avoid taking aspirin or ibuprofen (Motrin, Advil) to treat a fever shortly after you have received urokinase.
+Ask your doctor before taking aspirin or ibuprofen (Motrin, Advil) shortly after you have received Kinlytic.
 These medications can increase your risk of bleeding.
-Ask your doctor about other methods of treating a fever.

 Avoid activities that may increase your risk of bleeding or injury.
 Use extra care to prevent bleeding while shaving or brushing your teeth.